AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/upgrade-instructions-5-2-0.md

 >[!NOTE]
 >
 >You must install AEM service pack before upgrading Experience Manager Guides version.

+After upgrading to the 5.2 release, reindex the `guidesAssetLucene` index to enable the Find and replace in Source view feature for previously captured content.
+For details, view []

 For additional details on the upgrade workflows, prerequisites, and troubleshooting scenarios, view [Upgrade instructions for the On-premise releases](../install-conf-guide/upgrade-aemg-latest-version.md) of Experience Manager Guides.